hackclub/putting-the-you-in-cpu/README.md

 #### ELF Header

-Every ELF file has an ELF header, and it has the very important job of conveying basic information about the binary such as:
+Every ELF file has an [ELF header](https://refspecs.linuxfoundation.org/elf/gabi4+/ch4.eheader.html).
+It has the very important job of conveying basic information about the binary such as:

 - What processor it's designed to run on.
 ELF files can contain machine code for different processor types, like ARM and x86.
 - Whether the binary is meant to be run on its own as an executable, or whether it's meant to be loaded by other programs as a "dynamically linked library."
-We'll go into details about dynamic linking later. [perhaps hide this part?]
+We'll go into details about what dynamic linking is soon.
 - The entry point of the executable.
 Later sections specify exactly where to load data contained in the ELF file into memory.
 The entry point is a memory address pointing to where the first machine code instruction is in memory after the entire process has been loaded.

 The ELF header is always at the start of the file.
 It specifies the locations of the program header table and section header, which can be anywhere within the file.
 Those tables, in turn, point to data stored elsewhere in the file.

 #### Program Header Table

-The program header table is a series of entries containing specific details for how to load and execute the binary at runtime.
+The [program header table](https://refspecs.linuxbase.org/elf/gabi4+/ch5.pheader.html) is a series of entries containing specific details for how to load and execute the binary at runtime.
 Each entry has a type field that says what detail it's specifying — for example, `PT_LOAD` means it contains data that should be loaded into memory, but `PT_NOTE` means the segment contains informational text that shouldn't necessarily be loaded anywhere.

 <p align='center'>
 	<img src='https://doggo.ninja/GfQ2au.png' width='500' />